 New enrollments into the Associate in Applied Science and Program Certificate degree options are restricted as of Spring 2022.
 Please contact an academic advisor about alternative options.

-Geographic Information Systems (GIS) is a powerful computer-based tool that makes use of spatial and statistical methods to analyze and display geographic information.
-GIS creates maps from databases linked to location analytics.
+Geographic Information Systems (GIS) is a powerful computer-based software that makes use of spatial and statistical methods to analyze and display geographic information.
+A GIS user creates maps from databases linked to location analytics.
+Students learn the basics of geospatial applications used on the job.

 Students who complete the curriculum requirements earn an Associate in Applied Science degree, Program Certificate, or Certificate of Completion.
 Students should be aware that they will be required to take some classes online.